 - Hundreds of dead cattle, animal carcasses and unwanted babies are also thrown into the river annually

-But people do (shockingly, even a few tourists) and they believe the waters are cleansing to the soul.
+But people do.
+Shockingly, even a few tourists.
+And they believe the waters are cleansing to the soul.
 And I suppose for them, they are.

 The Ganga Aarti

-Every evening at sunset, the ceremony is performed in India’s three holy cities – Haridwar, Rishikesh and Varanasi – and people begin arriving as early as 5:00pm to get a good position for viewing.
+Every evening at sunset, the ceremony is performed in India’s three holy cities – Haridwar, Rishikesh and Varanasi.
+People begin to arrive as early as 5:00pm to get a good position for viewing.

 The aarti is a powerful devotional ritual that uses fire as an offering to the goddess of the most holy river in India, Goddess Ganga.
 The fire is in the form of a lit lamp circled around by young Hindu priests with the idea being that the lamps acquire the power of the deity.

-The ceremony began with the blowing of a conch shell and continued with rhythmic music, the waving was fascinating and quite a production.
-I’d read that the Varanasi aarti is often considered more of a showy-extravaganza meant for tourists than the ceremonies performed at the other two locations.
+The ceremony begins with the blowing of a conch shell and continues with rhythmic music.
+It’s fascinating and quite a production.
+I’ve read that the Varanasi aarti is more of a showy-extravaganza meant for tourists than the ceremonies performed at the other two locations.